-A male Bronze Jumping Spider -- Eris militaris, forages around a dock piling on Young Lake in MN with a poem by Peter Everwine:
+A male Bronze Jumping Spider -- Eris militaris, foraging around a dock piling on Young Lake MN with a poem by Peter Everwine:

 'Until nightfall my son ran the fields,

 Flowers, perhaps.
 Odd birds on the wing.

 or a country girl with a secret dark.

 He came back empty-handed,